2014 Continuing Education Board (CEB)

 Back row: Amy Weiss (Chair), Linda Carroll,

 Renee Levinson (staff), Ellen Fagan (ex officio)

 Absent: Mary Hooper

 The CEB develops the policies and procedures of the ASHA Continuing Education (CE) program.
-It comprises 9 volunteer ASHA members and a monitoring vice president from the ASHA Board of Directors.
+It comprises nine volunteer ASHA members and two monitoring vice presidents from the ASHA Board of Directors who serve as liaisons.
 The ASHA CE staff at the National Office implement the policies and procedures developed by the CEB.
 Seventeen ASHA CE staff directly support the CEB's work.
 The ASHA CE program:

 - Promotes participation in CE by audiologists and speech-language pathologists